Tonomy-Foundation/Tonomy-ID-Integration/TROUBLESHOOT.md

 Make sure you push and code changes you want to keep before you reclone!

+## CombinedError [GraphQL]: Entity not authorized

+You are not authorized for this project with this EAS user

+FIX: change the value of projectID in the `./Tonomy-ID/app.default.json` file

 ## [Error] Could not encrypt/decrypt the item in SecureStore

 Your secure hardware keystore has keys which have now changed config and cannot be removed.